Capturing the Action

 • Keep everything organized – it's essential for you to be able to access the equipment you need immediately.

-• At least one DSLR and some long lenses, which are the best-suited lenses for capturing uncontrolled action.
+• Use at least one DSLR and some long lenses, which are the lenses best suited for capturing uncontrolled action.

 • Work with two or three lenses.
-A good guideline is 70-300 mm lens for the main action (you will need at least a 200 mm lens), and an 18-70 mm/50 mm lens for the less active shots.
+A good guideline is to use a 70 to 300 mm lens for the main action (you will need at least a 200 mm lens), and an 18-70 mm/50 mm lens for the less active shots.

 • In the daytime, a shutter speed of at least 1/250 of a second is advisable.